vmware-tanzu/application-accelerator-samples/fragments/spring-boot-database/README.md

-# Spring Boot MySQL Fragment
+# Spring Boot Database Fragment

+A Fragment for adding testcontainers or an in-memory database capability to your Spring Boot application.

+It will delegate to the following fragments:

+- spring-boot-h2
+- testcontainers-postgresql
+- testcontainers-mysql

 ## Using the fragment